Create and Query Materialized Views

 Create a materialized view using window functions

-In this first example, create a called mv_pageviews on the data stored in the ds_pageviews topic in your default data store.
+In this first example, create a Database called mv_pageviews on the data stored in the ds_pageviews topic in your default data store.
 Use this DDL statement to create this stream:

 CREATE STREAM mv_pageviews (